cosmic-lang/cosmic/docs/basics.md

 - `range`
   - 0..10, 5...15
 - `tag`
-  - :quick :skip
+  - 'quick 'skip
-  - Polymorphic enumerations, i.e. don't need to be part of a type.
+  - Polymorphic enums, i.e. don't need to be part of a type.
-  - Also used for identifiers, when used for identifiers the ":" can be omitted.
+  - Also used for identifiers, when used for identifiers the "'" can be omitted.
-  - When used for map keys, the ":" is moved to the rhs
+  - When used for map keys, the "'" is moved to the rhs
-  - When types are specified for bindings, the ":" is moved to the rhs
 - `anytype`

 ## Primitive Data Collections